Own Blood Treatment

 • Are there risks and side effects with PRP treatment?

-We have a satisfying answer to this question: The first results of the vampire lift are usually not long in coming.
+To begin, let's address the answer to the first question: The first results of the vampire lift are usually not long in coming.
 On the contrary: already two to three weeks after the treatment you will notice the difference.
 The freshly treated skin looks visibly fitter, younger and firmer.

 It works just as fast on the scalp.
 Already in the first weeks, noticeably less hair falls out.
 And the less hair falls out, the more powerful and fuller the entire coat appears.